Skip to content

 rulesync install --update

-# Strict CI mode — fail if lockfile doesn't cover all sources (missing locked skills are fetched)
+# Strict CI mode — fail if lockfile doesn't cover all sources and selections

 rulesync install --frozen